istio/community/ROLES.md

 ### Responsibilities and privileges

-* Each vendor receives access to a subdirectory in the extensions repo, and each directory has got a distinct OWNERS file granting approver & reviewer permissions to the vendor.
+* Each vendor receives access to a subdirectory in the contrib repo, and each directory has got a distinct OWNERS file granting approver permissions to the vendor.